orhun/runst/README.md

 - Auto-clear notifications based on a fixed time or estimated read time.
 - Run custom OS commands based on the matched notifications.

+## Roadmap

+`runst` is initially designed to show a simple notification window.
+On top of that, it combines customization-oriented and semi-innovative features.
+In the future, I'm aiming to shape `runst` functionality based on new ideas and feedback.

+Feel free to [submit an issue](https://github.com/orhun/runst/issues/new) if you have something in mind or having a problem!

 ## Installation

 ### From crates.io